esper-io/dev-docs/docs/home/faq.md

 ![](./assets/faq/permissionforapp2.png)

-Once you apply the compliance policy on the device/group, you should be able to make tne required permission changes from the Settings on the device.
+Once you apply the compliance policy on the device/group, you should be able to make the required permission changes from the Settings on the device.

 ## My device is not adhering to the expected behavior when I take an action on the dashboard.